Bariatric physicians in Bayonet Point

 Attend a weight management seminar

-Do you want to learn more about bariatric surgical options at Bayonet Point Hospital?
-Attend one of our free weight management seminars.
-The seminar is led by one of our board-certified bariatric surgeons who will discuss our weight loss services and answer your questions about bariatric surgery.
+We offer weight management seminars to help you learn more about the bariatric surgical options at Regional Medical Center Bayonet Point.
+The seminar is led by a board-certified bariatric surgeon who will discuss our weight loss services and answer your questions about bariatric surgery.